Elusa (Haluza): Nabataean period

 The ancient site was founded by the Nabateans, probably in the late 4th or early 3rd century BCE.
 Roman historian Ptolemy (d. c.
 150 CE) identifies Elusa as a town in Idumea west of the Jordan River.

+One of the last buildings left in Halusa.

 Late Roman and Byzantine periods

 After the Roman annexation of Nabataea in 106 CE, Elusa grew to become the principal city of the central Negev, at the time part of the western Arabia Petraea province.

 Elusa became one of the first Negev towns to have a large Christian population, and Christians and pagans lived side by side.
 While the bishops of Elusa participated in the church councils 431 and 451 CE, tombstones found in the local cemetery indicate that there were pagans living in Elusa as late as the early 5th century, when the city belonged to Palaestina Tertia.
 It was the birthplace of Zenobius, a prominent 4th-century rhetorician in Antioch and a teacher of the influential pagan sophist, Libanius.
 Jerome mentions in his life of St. Hilarion a great temple of Aphrodite in 4th-century Elusa.
 Hilarion is supposed to have introduced Christianity to Elusa in the fourth century.

 Early in the fifth century, a bishop of Elusa, after redeeming the son of Nilus of Sinai, who had been carried off from Mount Sinai by the Arabs, ordained both him and his father.
 Other bishops known are Theodulus, 431; Aretas, 451; Peter, 518; and Zenobius, 536.
 The bishopric of Elusa still is included in the Catholic Church's list of titular sees.